For Registered Charities

 This information can be used for internal reporting purposes only.
 This information is confidential and must not be used for any reason other than its intended purpose, which is to report on the transaction-based interaction between mobile users and a mobile giving program.

-5. What guidelines apply to the use of mobile giving programs?
+5. What rules or guidelines apply to the use of mobile giving programs?

-Mobile giving programs are supported through the use of common short code numbers.
-Common short codes are administered by the Canadian Wireless Telecommunications Association, and all short code programs must comply with the Canadian Common Short Code Application Guidelines.
+Mobile giving programs are supported through the use of Common Short Code numbers.
+Common Short Codes are administered by the Canadian Telecommunications Association, and all Short Code programs must comply with the Canadian Common Short Code Compliance Policies.

 6. What types of mobile giving campaigns are prohibited?